halfmarble/hm-panelizer/README.md

 It might.
 The gerber viewer part should almost certainly work, but the panelizer feature is another story.

-We personally use KiCad 6.x and we wanted to panelize our own Pcb (i.e. NEAToBOARD), so that's what we mostly tested.
-We did try a few other Pcbs created with other software and we are eager to hear your experience.
+I personally use [KiCad](https://www.kicad.org) 6.x and wanted to panelize my own Pcb, so that's what I mostly tested.
+I did try a few other Pcbs created with other software and I am eager to hear your experience.

-Please keep in mind, however, that hm-panelizer was just a side project for us.
-We are releasing it as open source in hopes that the community will contribute to it.
+Please keep in mind, however, that hm-panelizer was just a side project for me.
+I am releasing it as open source in hopes that the community will contribute to it.
 If you find a bug and can fix it, then please help!

 Having said that, here are requirements to create a Pcb that should make it suitable for hm-panelizer: